 - we retain information relating to orders, refunds and website user queries for approximately 3 years;

 - we maintain a suppression list of email addresses of individuals who no longer wish to be contacted by us.
 So that we can comply with their wishes we must store this information permanently.

 8. INTERNATIONAL TRANSFERS OF YOUR INFORMATION

 8.1.
-Our headquarters are located in the UK and our global operations is based in the Netherlands.
-We also have offices in China, Africa and India.
+Our headquarters are located in the UK.
+We also have offices in India.

 8.2.
 Many of our external third parties are based outside the European Economic Area (EEA) (including the UK) so their processing of your personal data will involve a transfer of data outside the EEA.

 8.3.
 Whenever we transfer your personal data out of the EEA, where necessary, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following transfer solutions are implemented: